bitfox-git/bitfox-git.github.io/collections/_projects/digidopa.md

 Markdown is often used to format readme files, for writing messages in online discussion forums, and to create rich text using a plain text editor.

-{% include framework/shortcodes/figure.html full=true src="/assets/images/gen/projects/project-4-2.webp" title="Affordable Housing"  caption="A concept rendering of demountable units built on site" alt="Photo of designing a website in Figma" link="https://figma.com" target="_blank" %}
+{% include framework/shortcodes/figure.html full=true src="/assets/images/gen/projects/digidopa/digidopa-image-2b.png" title="DigiDopa App Screenshots"  caption="Screenshots of the DigiDopa APP on iOS" alt="Screenshots of the DigiDopa APP on iOS" %}

 ## History